riceball1/riceball1/README.md

 ### My name is Dana Ng - Web Developer

-- 🔭 I’m currently working on a personal fitness tracker and a [chess learning app](https://www.danafng.com/10-steps-to-better-chess/)
+- 🔭 I’m currently working on a `75 Hard Tracking App` and a [Boba Gift App](https://infallible-minsky-364aa6.netlify.app/)
 - 🌱 I’m currently learning GraphQL, TypeScript, Java, PHP, Systems Design
 - 👯 I’m looking to collaborate on some kind of fitness app
 - 🤔 I’m looking for help with understanding more about systems design, scalability, performance